chips-lab/Chips-Mobile-Application/README.md

 ### Website Link
 Link: http://(to Be Create)

-_Disclaimer: Ownership of this repostiory will be transfered when Chips activates GitHub Account_
+_Disclaimer: Ownership of this repository will be transferred when Chips activates GitHub Account_